The Singing Ship

 Her occupations have included teaching Russian, and English as a Second Language (to immigrants and refugees), and working for ten years as a fiction and poetry editor for a university publishing house, before relocating to Greece.
 In Athens, she was recruited by the British Council as an examiner (for Cambridge University Certificates in English) and the Hellenic-American Union (for examinations in international certificates in English from the University of Michigan, US).
 She also worked for some years as a sub-editor and arts journalist with her own by-line for the Athens-based subsidiary of the International Herald Tribune

-She is currently employed by a Canadian university-based publisher.
 She is also the poetry editor for Hecate.

-Her personal writing and publishing span several decades, and she is the author/ translator/ co-compiler of eleven book and chapbook publications, including six poetry titles.
+Her personal writing and publishing span several decades, and she is the author/ translator/ co-compiler of twelve book and chapbook publications, including six poetry titles.
 Two of her books were reissued: Metis, the Octopus and the Olive Tree (1st ed.
 Jam Roll Press; 2nd ed.
 UQP) and the short fiction collection Dreams of Flight (Ginninderra).

 Full details of individual publications and reviews are available on the AustLit database.